BradfordMedeiros/when-do/README.md

 # when-do
-Utility classes to allow for an expanded set of logical operations.
-Toolset originally created for use as utility library to smart home automation system.
+Utility classes originally created for smart-home automation that allow for a more declarative approach to code execution.